 This example is a hardcore one, and I did it because of many similar real life cases.
 We work with many customers, and often IT doesn’t want to make proper cleanup of AD and leaves users with such headaches.
 The result is, in more complicated scenarios, no one knows which login name one should use.
 UPN, email, SIP?
 They try all of them with or without luck.

 So what’s the point?
 What’s my message?

 Please.
-Do an extra mile.
+Go the extra mile.
 Don’t hesitate to deploy cloud correctly, to properly clean up your AD.
-Your users probably won’t say to you they love you if you do that.
+Your users probably won’t tell you they love you if you do that.
 But they will HATE YOU if you don’t.
 Remember that changing UPN is an entirely reversible and safe scenario.

 That’s it for today.
 If you need help or have some questions don’t hesitate to contact us or just give a comment below.
 Feel like having even more handy advice?
-You can request a direct 1-on-1 online session with me.
+You can request a direct 1-on-1 online session with me – just click here.